confluentmedical/nitinol-design-concepts/README.md

 **THIS IS A PREVIEW SITE.** _Welcome and thanks to invited previewers!
 If you have found this site by accident, please note that content is still being drafted and reviewed, so proceed with caution._

 This project includes tutorials and examples related to design and simulation of superelastic nitinol components.
-This content is provided by [Confluent Medical Technologies](http://confluentmedical.com) as a resource to the industry and community.
+This content is provided by [Confluent Medical Technologies](http://confluentmedical.com) as a resource for the industry and community.
 If you want to know more about the background, or how you can contribute, read [about this project](about.md).

-The material here includes a deeper dive into topic covered in our Nitinol University courses, as well as research supporting scientific presentation and publications.
-[Design Tutorial](#design-tutorial) provides an introduction to design and simulation of a nitinol component, following methods that are commonly applied in the medical device industry.
-[Advanced Topics](#advanced-topics) ventures into some more speculative territory, including new and emerging approaches that we find interesting.
+The material here includes a deeper dive into topic covered in our Nitinol University courses, as well as research supporting scientific presentations and publications.
+The [Design Tutorial](#design-tutorial) series provides an introduction to design and simulation of a nitinol component, following methods that are commonly applied in the medical device industry.
+The [Advanced Topics](#advanced-topics) series ventures into some more speculative territory, including new and emerging approaches that we find interesting.

 ## Design Tutorial